qupath/qupath-docs/docs/reference/building.md

 #### IntelliJ IDEA

-I personally use [IntelliJ IDEA] for QuPath development, which allows me to run the software in debug mode -- and even change the code while it is running.
+The QuPath devs mostly use [IntelliJ IDEA] for QuPath development.
+This allows us to run the software in debug mode -- and even change the code while it is running.

 To do this, you can either:

 * download and build QuPath once as described above, then use {menuselection}`Open` from within IntelliJ, and navigate to the directory containing the QuPath code, or
 * use {menuselection}`Get from VCS` in IntelliJ to download the code directly from GitHub using git.
 To do this, you should use the URL `https://github.com/qupath/qupath.git` (or the URL to your own git repository housing the QuPath code).

 If you download the code using this approach, you should make sure you have installed a Java JDK before proceeding any further (see instructions above).